spapas/spapas.github.io/content/django-pdf-essential-guide.rst

 after the definition of ``resp``.

-This will have thw extra effect, at least in Chrome and Firefox to show the "Save File" dialog when clicking on the link instead of retrieving the PDF and displaying it inside* the browser window.
+This will have the extra effect, at least in Chrome and Firefox to show the "Save File" dialog when clicking on the link instead of retrieving the PDF and displaying it inside* the browser window.

 Using a CBV